-For more information on the very best FDA-approved over the counter hearing aids available on the market, get in touch with us now for answers to all your questions, or to start shopping for your new hearing aid today.
+For more information on the very best FDA-approved over the counter hearing aids and hearing amplifiers available on the market, get in touch with us now for answers to all your questions, or to start shopping for your new hearing aid today.
 To learn more about the difference between traditional prescription hearing aids and OTC hearing aids, check out this post.

 Thank you for reading our blog!
 How can we help you?
 Contact us today

 Looking for a hearing clinic near you?
 Visit our audiologist directory HERE